hanwenzhang123/fullstack-note/01-note/README.md

 #### `Promoise.all([])`
 - run promises in parallel, create an array of promises and then use `Promise.all(promisesArray)`.
 - send all promises, returns a single Promise that resolves to an array of the results of the input promises
-- will reject immediately upon any of the input promises rejecting
+- will reject immediately upon any of the input promises rejecting => if one fails, all fail
 - `Promise.racce()` works similar as `Promoise.all()` but return a single value whichever return the first

 ```js